Economy of Haryana

-GSDP of Haryana state is estimated to be 170.4 billion in financial year 2025-2026 which had grown at 12.96% CAGR between 2012–17, boosted by the fact that this state on DMIC in NCR contributes 7% of India's agricultural exports and 60% of India's Basmati rice export, with 7 operational SEZs and additional 23 formally approved SEZs (20 already notified and 3 in-principle approval, mostly along Delhi Western Peripheral Expressway as well as Amritsar Delhi Kolkata Industrial Corridor and DMIC corridor).
+The Gross State Domestic Product (GSDP) of Haryana for the 2024–25 financial year is estimated at ₹12.16 lakh crore, representing an 11% growth over the previous year, contributed by the state's contribution of 7% of India's agricultural exports and 60% of India's Basmati rice exports, with 7 operational SEZs and additional 23 formally approved SEZs (20 already notified and 3 in-principle approval, mostly along Delhi Western Peripheral Expressway as well as Amritsar Delhi Kolkata Industrial Corridor and DMIC corridor).

 Haryana also produces India's 67% of passenger cars, 60% of motorcycles, 50% of tractors and 50% of the refrigerators, which places Haryana on 14th place on the list of Indian states and union territories by GDP behind only much bigger states that are significantly larger in both area and population.

-As per Nov 2016 data, Gurugram ranks number 1 in India in IT growth rate and existing technology infrastructure, and number 2 in startup ecosystem, innovation and livability.
+Even though Haryana has only 1.3% area and 2.1% population of India, it contributes 3.6% of Nation GDP and 7.1% national GST collection, annually exports over US$20 billion, has second highest per capita income among all states of India with 65% population in working age group of 15–65 years, in FY 2025 had 19 out of 119 unicorns and nearly 10,000 registered startups.
 The smaller but richer state of Haryana is a massive provider of food security, as Haryana & Punjab together provide 70-90% of wheat & 28-44% of rice of India's PDS, which is then redistributed to other net negative food security states such as BIMARU states.

-Macro-economic trend

-This table of trend shows gross state domestic product of Haryana at Constant (2011-12) Prices with figures in Crore Rupees.